Walmart Wages, NSA Spying, Dropbox IPO: CEO Daily for January 12, 2018

 Around the Water Cooler

-The file-sharing software company, valued at $10 billion, has confidentially filed to go public this year.
-It would be the biggest tech IPO since social darling Snap, which has lost much of its luster since going public.
-Reuters
+Massachusetts voted overwhelmingly against Donald Trump in the 2016 election, and his unfavorables are even higher there now.
+Those factors should be dooming the re-election prospects of Republican Gov. Charlie Baker, but just the opposite is happening.
+Not only is Baker the most popular politician in the solidly blue state, he’s the most popular governor in the nation.
+Politico

-This edition of CEO Daily was edited by Andrew Nusca.
+This edition of CEO Daily was edited by Claire Zillman.
 Find previous editions here, and sign up for other Fortune newsletters here.